esteveslima/terraform-template/README.md

 # terraform-template

-TODO: use terraform inside docker container
+// TODO: terraform with localhost
+//       tools to visualize plans and infrastructure
+//       search more tools for terraform(?)